eisenluk/mist-campus-fabric-evpn-mh/readme.md

 ```
 ## Usage

-(Add usage instructions here, for example:)

-0. Change values in excel spread sheet
+1. Change values in excel spread sheet
-1. Create an API token on your Mist Org
+2. Create an API token on your Mist Org
-2. Copy API token and ORG-ID to the script mist-campus-fabric-evpn-mh.py
+3. Copy API token and ORG-ID to the script mist-campus-fabric-evpn-mh.py
-3. Run mist-campus-fabric-evpn-mh.py
+4. Run mist-campus-fabric-evpn-mh.py

 ## Contributing